Contents

 Conclusion

-At the end of the day, having the option to send crypto as a payment method is nice!
-After all, it is their intended purpose, and although priorities shifted as crypto assets found a new niche, remembering where the “-currency” part comes from is not a bad thing.
+At the end of the day, having the option to pay with BTC is nice!
+After all, it is the intended purpose of most cryptocurrencies, and although priorities shifted as crypto assets found a new niche, remembering where the “-currency” part comes from is not a bad thing.

 Frequently Asked Questions